bigskysoftware/intercooler-js/www/_posts/2017-2-17-intercooler-1.1.0-released.md

 The biggest change in this release is that we now support [zepto](https://zeptojs.org) as an alternative to jQuery as a base library.
-Zepto + intercooler comes in at ~18kB total, allowing you to build intercooler-based applications with a smaller javascript infrastructure than [almost all the other major javascript libraries](https://gist.github.com/Restuta/cda69e50a853aa64912d) out there,
+Zepto + intercooler comes in at ~18kB total, allowing you to build intercooler-based applications with a smaller javascript infrastructure than [almost all the other major javascript libraries](https://gist.github.com/Restuta/cda69e50a853aa64912d) out there (vue.js is 23kB), and, of course, you won't need to write much additional javascript at all, so your total javascript footprint can be quite small while still providing the user experience modern web sites require.

 Other changes in this release are: